dieseor/goodness_of_fit_metric_spaces/convergence_empirical_process/GAUSSIAN_PROCESS_README.md

-# Gaussian Process Analysis - Code Structure
+# Gaussian process analysis - code structure

 The goal is to show that the empirical process converges to the correct Gaussian process under the null hypotesis.
 This is tested for simple and composite hypotheses, for the normal and thw vMF distributions.